Second Battle of Bull Run Summary

 Late in the afternoon, Kearny’s 1st Division mounted a coordinated attack that nearly collapsed Jackson’s left flank on the eastern end of the line near Sudley Church.
 Bolstered by Kearny’s apparent success, Pope pulled Brigadier General John P. Hatch’s 1st Division (3rd Corps) out of line and ordered him to march west along the turnpike and attack Jackson’s right flank.

 While Hatch and Hood were squaring off along the Warrenton Turnpike, Fitz John Porter received a message that Pope had dispatched two hours earlier, at 4:30, again ordering him to attack Jackson’s right flank.
 Pope, however, was unaware that Longstreet had arrived and positioned his corps between Porter and Jackson.
 With darkness approaching and Longstreet blocking his path, Porter disregarded Pope’s orders.
 Later, Pope used Porter as a scapegoat for failing to get the better of Jackson.
 Pope’s persistent criticism of Porter eventually led to Porter’s dismissal from the army on January 21, 1863.

 During the night of August 29, Pope gathered with his subordinates at his headquarters north of the Warrenton Turnpike on Buck Hill.
 The meeting produced no clear consensus, so Pope elected to delay issuing orders until the next morning after reassessing the situation.

 Overnight, the last of Lee’s soldiers arrived on the western end of the battlefield.
 Shortly before dawn, Brigadier General John Bell Hood notified Major General Richard H. Anderson that during the darkness his troops had encamped beyond the Confederate lines.
-As Anderson withdrew his soldiers to safer grounds, Union lookouts erroneously presumed that the Rebels were retreating.
+As Anderson withdrew his soldiers to safer grounds, Union lookouts erroneously presumed that the Confederates were retreating.
 Federal officers passed the news up the chain of command to Pope as he was drafting a message to General-in-Chief Henry W. Halleck at the War Department in Washington, D.C.
 Pope reported that,